This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Adjustable dumbbells are a great way to save money and space in a home gym.
 There are tons of sets that are all a little different.
-Here are the four best adjustable dumbbell sets and what you should look for to select one.
+Here are the four best adjustable dumbbell sets:

 The best set of adjustable dumbbells for most people is the BoxFlex ST552.
 They are affordable, well built, have a range of 5-50 lbs., and have a solid but easy to use adjustment mechanism.